ganeshchendke0/SmartTruck/README.md

 # SmartTruck

-SmartTruck is an end-to-end IoT cargo security system for trucks built on ESP32 hardware.
+SmartTruck is an award-winning end-to-end IoT cargo security system for trucks built on ESP32 hardware.
 It combines real-time load monitoring, door status detection, GPS location reporting, Bluetooth motor control, and a Streamlit dashboard to help prevent theft and verify authorized unloading.

+> 🏆 Ranked 4th among 65 projects in the achievement challenge.

 ## Key Features